quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

    - You’ll see a short code and a URL.
    - Open the URL on your host machine, sign in to OpenAI, and paste the code.
    - Once confirmed, the CLI is authenticated.
-If the browser callback hangs, double-check that the container is still running and that port `1455` is exposed on your `docker run` command.
+If the browser callback hangs, double-check that the container is still running (`docker ps`) and that you see `0.0.0.0:1455->1455/tcp` in the output.
 Some CLI releases do not support `--port`; in that case simply run `codex auth login` and use the port that the CLI prints (publish the same port when you start Docker).

 4. (Optional) To make login persist across runs, add this volume mount: